Working with the Oracle connector

 # Smart boolean conversion

-Oracle does not have a built-in boolean column type.
+Oracle doesn't have a built-in boolean column type.
 A popular workaround is to use a NUMBER(1,0) column with a CHECK (COLUMN_NAME IN(1,0)) constraint.
-Because of this, standard values from other applications will not map well to this column and may cause unexpected values or errors.
+As a result, standard values from other applications don't map well to this column and may cause unexpected values or errors.

 This checkbox allows you to enable automatic smart conversion.
-If this is set to Yes, the conversion will be applied to all columns with NUMBER type and precision of 1.
+The conversion is applied to all columns with NUMBER type and precision of 1 if it's set to Yes.
 This reduces the amount of configuration needed to transform datapills in a recipe.
 The following table describes the logic for the boolean conversion.

 Input value Converted value